|Nutrition Facts (per serving)|

 A rice cooker can be a very handy kitchen gadget, especially if you like to make (or eat) a lot of rice.
 It works by bringing the liquid in the rice recipe to a boil very quickly.
 Because the rice cooker environment is sealed, it reduces the air pressure over the liquid so it boils faster.
-A temperature sensor within the machine monitors the heat inside the cooker; when it starts to rise above 212 F (the boiling point of water), that means that the rice has absorbed all the liquid and it automatically switches to a warm setting.
+A temperature sensor within the machine monitors the heat inside the cooker; when it starts to rise above 212 F (the boiling point of water), that means that the rice has absorbed all the liquid.
+The cooker will automatically switch to a warm setting.
+The whole process typically takes about 20 minutes or less.

-It's important to read the instruction manual that comes with your rice cooker and follow instructions to the letter.
-These instructions were developed by the company for your specific rice maker.
+It's important to read the instructions that come with your rice cooker and follow them to the letter.
+These instructions were developed by the company for your specific rice cooker.
 Doing so will ensure you get good results every time.

-Different types of rice have different textures and will result in different outcomes when they are prepared in the rice cooker.
-Short grain rice, such as Arborio rice and sticky rice in Asian cuisines, has a lot of starch (also called amylopectin).
-This starch is highly branched and tends to stick together so that rice will always be stickier and less fluffy than other varieties.
-Long grain rice should be fluffy and not stick together because it has more amylose, a starch molecule that is long and straight.
-The molecule doesn't get tangled together with other molecules when the rice cooks.
+Long-grain rice should be fluffy and not stick together because it has more amylose, a starch molecule that is long and straight.
+The molecule doesn't get tangled up with other molecules when the rice cooks.
 Medium-grain rice should be fluffy but with a slightly stickier texture since it has roughly equal amounts of amylose and amylopectin.